Budget 2022: Cap on First Home Loan scheme scrapped

 Woods said it would give people building, moving or buying a home on whenua Māori more choices.

-Another $1 billion of total operating funding would be allocated to support increasing the stock of public and transitional housing.
+Another $1b of total operating funding would be allocated to support increasing the stock of public and transitional housing.

-An additional $75 million of total operating funding will go towards the homelessness action plan and $355 million of total operating funding will fund changes in the emergency housing system to deliver improved housing outcomes.
+An additional $75m of total operating funding will go towards the homelessness action plan and $355m of total operating funding will fund changes in the emergency housing system to deliver improved housing outcomes.